pixyzehn/pixyzehn.com/pages/mountain.md

 permalink: /mountain/
 ---

-Just memo for moutains (or areas around mountains) and countries I visited.
+Just a memo for moutains (or areas around mountains) and countries I visited.

 {% include visited_countries.html %}